Enhancing efficient use of nitrogen fertilizer

 Options for combatting N loss from volatilization, leaching and denitrification.

-: The fate of urea fertilizer after application may include volatilization, denitrification or leaching losses before crops have an opportunity to take up nitrate nitrogen.
-Image courtesy of ross H. McKenzie.
+Figure 1: The fate of urea fertilizer after application may include volatilization, denitrification or leaching losses before crops have an opportunity to take up nitrate nitrogen.
+Image courtesy of Ross H. McKenzie.

 Prairie farmers primarily use urea (46-0-0), anhydrous ammonia (82-0-0), or liquid urea-ammonium nitrate (UAN) (28-0-0) as their nitrogen (N) fertilizer sources.
 Nitrogen fertilizer can be lost due to volatilization, denitrification or leaching, depending on how the N is applied and the weather conditions after application.

 In recent years, several different types of controlled-release N fertilizers have been developed to reduce losses by protecting or delaying the release of N. The two primary goals of these controlled-release fertilizers are to minimize N fertilizer loss and to control N release to try to better match N availability with crop uptake requirements.

 First, it is important to understand the mechanisms that cause N fertilizer loss.
 Figure 1 shows the potential pathways urea fertilizer can take after application.